Administration in Koshi Province: District Coordination Committee

-District Coordination Committee is the legislative body at district level.
+The District Coordination Committee is the legislative body at district level.
 The Head of a district development committee is elected by the district assembly.
 The DCC acts as an executive to the district Assembly.
 The DCC coordinates with the Provincial Assembly to establish coordination between the Provincial Assembly and rural municipalities and municipalities and to settle disputes, if any, of political nature.
 It also maintains coordination between the provincial and Federal government and among the local bodies in the district.
 It also monitors development within the district.

 Executive

-The head of the provincial government is the Chief Minister, who is the parliamentary party leader of the party with the majority or the highest number of seats in the assembly.
+The head of the provincial government is the chief minister, who is the parliamentary party leader of the party with the majority or the highest number of seats in the assembly.
 The assembly can force the resignation of the chief minister with a vote of no confidence.